 - The flip-lock and metal stopper on the poles make adjusting the length of the poles easy.

-- The collapsible trekking poles come with 8 tips replacements, making it the ideal pair to tackle any terrain.
+- These best collapsible walking sticks for hiking come with 8 tips replacements, making it the ideal pair to tackle any terrain.

 - The Koviti Trekking Poles are both sturdy and stylish while also supporting extra weight and preventing knee injury.